Breaker Box Repair & Replacement

-Your breaker box (also known as, panelboard, breaker panel, electrical panel, or distribution board) is essentially your home's central nervous system for all things electricity.
+Your breaker box (also known as, panelboard, breaker panel, electrical panel, circuit breakers, or distribution board) is essentially your home's central nervous system for all things electricity.

 It is the place where electricity enters your home and gets rerouted and redistributed to subsidiary circuits.

 This is how the electricity coming into your home is organized and sent out to all of your outlets and light fixtures.

 It is important to keep your circuit breakers in optimal condition, as it is the brain that keeps your home’s lights, electronics, and appliances all up and running properly, continuously, and at the flick of a switch.

 Knowing When You Need a Breaker Box Repair